syncs-usyd/syncs-constitution/constitution.rst

    3. coordinate the activities of other Executives assisting in the execution of events; and

-   4. liaise with the Branding Manager and Marketing Manager to ensure that members are aware of events.
+   4. liaise with the Design Director and Marketing Director to ensure that members are aware of events.

-5. The Branding Manager will:
+5. The Design Director will:

    1. create and update materials on the Society website and other publications;